Macrometacorp/docs/docs/cep/windows/window-types/tumbling-expression.md

 title: TUMBLING_EXPRESSION()
 ---

-A batch (tumbling) length window that holds and process a number of events as specified in the `length`.
+A batch (tumbling) window that holds and process a number of events as specified in the `expression`.

 ## Syntax